-People often ask me about the resources, tools, products, services, and technology I use for Value of Simple.
+People often ask me about the resources, tools, products, services, and technology I use.
 So I created this page to share the “best of” with you in a number of categories.
-Keep in mind it’s always being updated because I’m committed to everything here relevant (translation: “C’mon back now, ya hear?”).
+It’s constantly updated because I’m committed to accuracy and relevancy (translation: “C’mon back now, ya hear?”).

 Note: I’ve personally used or firmly believe that everything here has big-time value.
 Like everything in life though, your experience may vary.
 So please don’t spend money on something you feel won’t truly help you reach your goals.

 Also know that there are affiliate links on this page, meaning I earn a small commission if you purchase something through one.
-Value of Simple is entirely reader-supported and any small amount earned through a link helps keep this ad-free.
+Value of Simple is entirely community-supported and any amount earned through a link helps keep it that way.
 Your support also helps our partner charity – Second Harvest Heartland – battle hunger.

 As always, thank you for supporting me, this site, and this community!

 If you want to jump to different parts of this page use the links below.

 - Website or Blog Related